James-Oswald/ComplEx/Readme.md

 # ComplEx
-An attempt at implementing the state-of-the-art (As of 2021) ComplEx Model for link prediction in knowlege graphs.
+My attempt at implementing the state-of-the-art (As of 2021) ComplEx Model for link prediction in knowlege graphs.
 The paper can be found at: [https://arxiv.org/pdf/1606.06357.pdf](https://arxiv.org/pdf/1606.06357.pdf)

 ## NOTICE!